kenkit/ogre/README.md

 Only ogre 2.1 builds are failing, will work on this....

 Fixed sdl2 detection in cmake

+## TODO
+Make current_ogre to be in OGRE_HOME So it's not deleted and will make the script work on other projects too
 ## Build Status
 | Build | Status (github) |
 |-------|-----------------|